Select a text size

 Mushrooms: The Flavorful and Nutritious Ingredient You’re Missing Out On

-By: Olivia Fassino, dietetics student
+Author: By Olivia Fassino, dietetics student

 When you hear the word mushroom, do you cringe?
 Some people are not big fans of this fungus type food, while others love the earthy umami flavor that a mushroom brings to the table.
 Not only are mushrooms bursting with unique flavor, they also offer many nutritional benefits.
 Let’s dive in and learn more about the benefits that mushrooms have on our bodies.